colinsauze/SCW-tutorial/_episodes/03-moving-data.md

 ~~~
 {: .output}

-## Copying data from your PC to SCW
+## Copying data from your PC to the Supercomputing Wales hubs

-You can copy files to/from your SCW home and scratch drives using the secure copy protocol (SCP) or secure file transfer protocol (SFTP) and connecting to Sunbird or Hawk.
+You can copy files to/from your Supercomputing Wales home and scratch drives using the secure copy protocol (SCP) or secure file transfer protocol (SFTP) and connecting to Sunbird or Hawk.

 ### Copying data using the command line